-As players selected at the 2014 NHL Draft reach their sixth season in the NHL, this provides a perfect opportunity to look back on the top-10 players selected.
+As players selected at the 2014 NHL Draft reach their seventh season in the NHL, this provides a perfect opportunity to look back on the top-10 players selected.
 So, have the top-10 lived up to their franchise-defining billings, or have these players failed to reach meet the hype of their draft position?

 Note: The 2014 NHL Draft was held on June 28-29 at the Wells Fargo Center in Philadelphia, Pennsylvania.